Nikhilsuresh11/Data-Viz/README.md

 # Data Visualization App

-A Streamlit-based data visualization and analysis application that allows users to upload data files, explore datasets, create visualizations, and gain insights.
+A Flask-based data visualization and analysis application that allows users to upload data files, explore datasets, create visualizations, and gain insights.

 ## Features